simao-ferreira/markdown-resume/RESUME.md

 **Project:** Accounting product, involving booking and reporting

-- Implementation of new functionalities
+- Implement and test new functionalities
-- Reporting project
-- Maintenance, monitoring and fixes for legacy and other existent systems.
+- Maintenance, monitoring and fix existent system
-- Feature implementation using event driven approach
+- Maintenance and improvement of legacy systems.

 **Technologies:** Mainly Java 8, Java 11, Kotlin, Spring, Spock, Gradle and AWS